 Well regardless, her saying those things didn’t make me feel any better.
 It also didn’t help that the art market basically collapsed right as I was finding an apartment.
 Yet hearing Smith’s admonishment I came full circle in a way and found myself appreciating San Francisco more than ever.

 Yet if I left my old Chinatown studio in San Francisco in pursuit of a mythic city that, according to Patti Smith, didn’t exist any longer – I wondered if the people who stayed were similarly thinking they were living in the city of Hitchcock’s Vertigo, or of Allen Ginsberg‘s Beats, or of Ken Kesey‘s hippies?
 It’s hard to have perspective sometimes and so I started asking people I knew what made them want to stay or what made them leave.
 Needless to say I heard some very thought-provoking stories, all of which disproved the notion of the “one true art world.”
 The stories also confirmed my suspicion that it’s not the city you live in that’s important but rather how open you are to the experiences around you.
 It’s also about how present you can be at any given moment.
 This blog will be a way to share some of what I heard.

 Story 1: The Shootist

 Only in San Francisco?
 In the early 1980’s a young V.Vale was an employee at City Lights Books.
 One day he saw an opportunity to spend time with notorious author William S. Burroughs by suggesting they go target shooting in the East Bay.
 Although not an art experience per se, it could be considered an aesthetic one and was certainly an event that had a profoundly artistic impact on him.
-Since then Vale has published Bruce Connor’s photographs of the S.F. punk rock scene and over 30 books on the arts and the cultural underground which have featured many Bay Area artists.
+Since then Vale has published Bruce Conner’s photographs of the S.F. punk rock scene and over 30 books on the arts and the cultural underground which have featured many Bay Area artists.